 If you are a member of staff and have requested to see your HR file, you will be invited to the University to view your file.

-If you have requested data, depending on the volume of data we may contact you and ask if it is more preferable for it to be supplied in electronic format, such as on a USB stick.
+If you have requested data, depending on the volume of data we may contact you and ask if it is more preferable for it to be supplied in electronic format.
 Otherwise we will supply hard copies of data.

 There may be a restriction on the data you are provided.
-Under the Data Protection Act 1998 there are certain exemptions which mean we may not be able to disclose it to you.
+The Data Protection Legislation provides for certain exemptions which mean we may not be able to disclose it to you.
 For example, we are unable to provide third party data or data which would affect a Police investigation.
 If this is the case we will contact you and let you know the reasons why we are unable to provide the information.

 If we do not hold any information we will confirm this in writing to you as a 'nil return'.

-Under the Data Protection Act 1998 the University is required to respond to subject access requests within 40 days from the day after receipt of the request.
-Please note, the 40 day period begins from receipt of request, ID and payment.
-Therefore it is suggested you send all your documentation as early as you can to avoid any delay.
+Under the Data Protection Legislation the University is required to respond to subject access requests within 1 month from the day after receipt of the request.
+Please note, the 1 month period begins from receipt of request and ID.
+Therefore, it is suggested you send all your documentation as early as you can to avoid any delay.

-If you remain unsatisfied with the University's response please contact the information commissioner.
+If you remain unsatisfied with the University's response please contact the Information Commissioner.
 They can be contacted as follows: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
-Further details on the Information Commissioner and their role can be found on their website www.ico.gov.uk.
+Further details on the Information Commissioner and their role can be found on their website www.ico.org.uk.

 If you think the information we hold is incorrect you are advised to contact us in writing and ask us to review the data.
-You may contact us via email at email@example.com or in writing to Office of the University Secretary, Offices of the Vice-Chancellor, University of Wolverhampton, Wulfruna Building, Wulfruna Street, Wolverhampton, WV1 1LY
+You may contact us via email at firstname.lastname@example.org or in writing to Data Protection Officer, University Secretary Directorate, Offices of the Vice-Chancellor, University of Wolverhampton, Wulfruna Building, Wulfruna Street, Wolverhampton, WV1 1LY.

 The following individuals can request personal information from the University:

 In some circumstances, individuals ask organisations such as Citizens Advice or a solicitor to act on their behalf.
 If this is the case, those acting on your behalf must provide evidence the individual (the data subject) has consented to the individual to act on their behalf.
-This consent must be sent to the University with the written request for data and the fee of £10.
+This consent must be sent to the University with the written request for data.

 Valid subject access requests require:

-We cannot release data unless all of these are provided.
+We cannot release data unless both of these are provided.

 We have a subject access form which you may like to use or if you prefer, you can write a letter to us.
 Both are valid means of making a subject access request.
 Your request can be emailed to email@example.com or posted to: